rocky-linux/documentation/docs/books/lxd_server/03-lxdinit.md

   - lxd setup
 ---

-# Chapter 3: LXD Initialization and User Setup
+# Chapter 3: LXD initialization and user setup

 Throughout this chapter you will need to be root or able to `sudo` to become root.
-In addition, we are assuming that you have setup a ZFS storage pool as described in [Chapter 2](02-zfs_setup).
+In addition, the assumption is that you have setup a ZFS storage pool described in [Chapter 2](02-zfs_setup).
 You can use a different storage pool if you have chosen not to use ZFS, but you will need to make adjustments to the initialization questions and answers.

-## LXD Initialization
+## LXD initialization

-Now that the environment is all set up, we are ready to initialize LXD.
+Your server environment is all set up.
+You are ready to initialize LXD.
 This is an automated script that asks a series of questions to get your LXD instance up and running:

 ```
 lxd init